pedro-at-decenomy/MBT/doc/README.md

 Unpack the files into a directory and run:

-- `bin/pivx-qt` (GUI) or
+- `bin/mbt-qt` (GUI) or
 - `bin/pivxd` (headless)

 ### Windows

-Unpack the files into a directory, and then run pivx-qt.exe.
+Unpack the files into a directory, and then run mbt-qt.exe.

 ### macOS

-Drag PIVX-Qt to your applications folder, and then run PIVX-Qt.
+Drag mbt-Qt to your applications folder, and then run mbt-Qt.

 ### Need Help?